sullivg2/openpracticelibrary/content/page/about.md

 aliases:
   /about/
 ---
+This is MOBIA's fork of the Open Practice Library that we maintain and use for the benefit of our customers through their tranformation towards creating a culture, set of operating principles, and collection of practices that enable application development teams to deliver code changes more frequently and reliably.

 ## Goals of this Library
 This Library is intended to be a wealth of knowledge on product Discovery and Delivery practices to be adopted and evolved by a positive, engaged and supportive global community.